Battle of Kos (1943): German aerial bombardment

 The German counter-attack began on 17 September with heavy air-bombardment.
-The Messerschmitt 109s and Junkers 88s involved met at first with varying success, because of the RAF gunners on the ground and the South African Spitfires in the air.
+The Messerschmitt Bf 109s and Junkers Ju 88s involved met at first with varying success, because of the RAF gunners on the ground and the South African Spitfires in the air.
 However, "Butterfly Bombs" made Antimachia temporarily unserviceable and damaged the Douglas C-47 Skytrains, but the first detachments of the Durham Light Infantry were landed.
 One Dakota came down in the sea and its occupants were rescued but interned in Turkey.

 German bombing and cannon fire attacks continued to harass the garrison over the next few days.
 The Luftwaffe flew 100 aircraft into the Aegean area bringing their strength up to 360 aircraft.
 While the German air cover improved, the Allies could only rely on a limited number of aircraft due to decisions made by General Eisenhower concerning the British involvement in the Balkan theatre:

 The limited aircraft cover for the operation on Kos was completely inadequate and would have a serious effect on the British ability to defend the island.
 Over the weeks from 13 September to 3 October the Allied aircraft defending Kos suffered many losses from bombardment of the airfield and in air combat.
 By 26 September the No. 7 Squadron SAAF was reduced to four serviceable aircraft.
 No. 74 Squadron RAF was flown on to Kos on this day.
+2909 Squadron’s positions were attacked every day and, although enemy aircraft were shot down, casualties mounted.

 The defenders' position on Kos, never enviable, soon became serious and, presently, desperate, for the Italian anti-aircraft defence was negligible and their own resources meagre.
 To add to their troubles, the area round the airfield they had to protect was too rocky to permit digging in, and there was no time to build blast walls before the enemy was upon them.
 The air attacks were so severe that casualties inflicted on the British paratroopers forced them to be withdrawn on 25 September.